zz-studios/vue-router-prop-injector-archive/readme.md

 ## PropInjectorContent
 Used internally to help get the right content as-needed.

 Has one function: getContentRoutes.
-This takes a route name and returns an array of the matched routes.
+This takes a route name and/or fullPath and returns an array of the matched routes.
 This is similar to what's in 'to.matched' when routing.

 	import { PropInjectorContent } from 'vue-router-prop-injector'

 	const content = new PropInjectorContent(content)

-	content.getContentRoutes('home')
+	content.getContentRoutes({ name: 'home' })

 This object is also available at runtime via: